Saw Sein Tun

 Saw Sein Tun (စောစိန်ထွန်း; born 9 December 1962) is a Burmese politician who currently serves as a House of Nationalities member of parliament for Kayah State № 4 constituency.
 He is a member of the National League for Democracy.

 Early life and education

 Saw Sein Tun was born in Demoso Township, Kayah State on 9 December 1962.
 He is an ethnic Kayah.
 He graduated from Ywar Thit Gyi Development Institute.
 Previous employment is Education (Retd).

 Political career

-He is a member of the National League for Democracy Party, he was elected as an Amyotha Hluttaw MP, winning a majority of 10030 votes and elected representative from Kayah State No. 4 parliamentary constituency.
+A member of the National League for Democracy Party, he was elected as an Amyotha Hluttaw MP, winning a majority of 10030 votes, from Kayah State No. 4 parliamentary constituency.